hsynercn/tutorials-all-paths/Udemy/Ultimate AWS Certified Cloud Practitioner 2023/Section_08_Amazon_S3.md

 - If you get a 403 Forbidden error, make sure the bucket policy allows public reads.

 ### S3 Website Hands On

+Open the related bucket and go to Properties > Static website hosting > Edit > Enable > Save changes and set the index document to "index.html".

+We need to upload the index.html file to the bucket and we can open the website with the URL [http://huseyin-demo-bucket.s3-website.us-east-2.amazonaws.com/](http://huseyin-demo-bucket.s3-website.us-east-2.amazonaws.com/).

+### S3 Versioning Overview